 - It will not be as easy to replace an agent who is not performing effectively, and

-- The area of tenancy law is also now highly regulated by the States and you rely upon the agent to meet a raft of statutory requirements.
+- The area of tenancy law is also now highly regulated and you will need to rely on the agent to meet a raft of statutory requirements.

-As an aside, the fees paid to agents for letting and managing a property are not regulated and you need to discuss these individually – plus any of the incidental charges that may be levied.
-However, you may expect to pay a fee equivalent to one weeks rent to the agent for renting the property (and re-renting), and between 5-10% of gross rental (+GST) for management.
+As an aside, the fees paid to agents for letting and managing a property are not regulated and you need to discuss these individually - plus any of the incidental charges that may be levied.
+However, as a general guide, you may expect to pay a fee equivalent to one weeks rent to the agent for renting the property (and re-renting), and between 5-10% of gross rental, plus GST, for management.

 These are almost always underestimated by a new landlord and, apart from the agent fees above, include: